-- Wipe down your body nightly: Clean up the best you can every evening using your body wipes or wet camp towel.
+One of the best ways to maintain hygiene on the trail is to clean up the best you can every evening.
+Use your body wipes or wet camp towel.

-- Truth: Remember that urine and sweat equal odor and bad hygiene.
+Truth: Remember that urine and sweat equal odor and bad trail hygiene.
 You want to remove as much of the urine and sweat as possible before it becomes an issue.